Image Processing and Computer Vision

 These fields are important in numerous applications including

 computer graphics, multimedia and artificial intelligence.

-The classes qualify for starting a bachelor's thesis in our group.
+The classes qualify for starting a bachelor thesis in our group.

-The lectures are continued in the summer term by the course
+The lectures are continued in the summer term by the in-depth

 The tutorials include programming and theoretical assignments.

 The programming assignments give an intuition about the way

 how image processing and computer vision algorithms work, while